joefg/.dotfiles/README.md

 terminal.
 This is used in `nvim` and `tmux` to provide separation between elements in status bars.
 I like either the JetBrains font or Ubuntu Mono.

+Note that [Starship](https://starship.rs) also requires a Nerd Font.
+If you don't want a Nerd Font, don't install Starship, and you can have a simpler bash prompt.

 On environments where this font is not installed, there are options in both the `nvim` and `tmux` configurations which can use other symbols in place of these icons.